About Amend

-Since Amend’s founding in 2005, our aim has been to use science, evidence-based programs and advocacy to help ensure safe, healthy and equitable journeys in developing countries as they grow and mobilize.
+Since Amend’s founding in 2005, our aim has been to use science, evidence-based programs and advocacy to help ensure safe and healthy journeys in Sub-Saharan Africa as countries grow and mobilize.

-We have offices in Ghana, Mozambique and Tanzania and run programs in more than a dozen countries in the developing world at any given time, with a focus on sub-Saharan Africa.
+We have offices in Ghana, Mozambique and Tanzania and run programs in more than a dozen countries in Sub-Saharan Africa at any given time.

 Developing countries are doing just that: developing.
 And the increased mobilization that comes with it opens new horizons in business, education, healthcare, and other areas of opportunity.